 4. Remind Yourself That You’re a Good Rider

 Reminding yourself that you are a good rider who is capable of dealing with the situation can give you that added boost of confidence that you need.
 In order for this technique to be effective, you need to do a little preparation ahead of time.
 Think about your skills as a rider – maybe you have a sticky seat or naturally soft hands – so that you can remind yourself of these talents when you start to get nervous.
+This can be a great way to stay calm while horseback riding.

 5. Use a Mantra